jkritzen/azr-rh/01-create-vm/README.md

 </a>

 This template allows deploying a Red Hat Enterprise Linux VM (RHEL 7.2 or RHEL 6.7), using the latest image for the selected RHEL version.
-This will deploy a Standard D3v2 VM in the location of your chosen resource group with additional ten (10x) 100 GiB data disk attached to the VM.
+This will deploy a "Standard D3v2" VM in the location of your chosen resource group with additional ten (10x) 128 GiB data disk attached to the VM.